soasis/text/documentation/source/design/lucky 7 extensions/speed.rst

 Extension points: Arguments
 ---------------------------

 For all extension points, arguments are given based on what was input to one of the original higher-level functions.
-They have these forms and general requimrents:
+They have these forms and general requirements:

 - ``tag`` - The first argument to every extension point that takes a single encoding.
 The ``tag`` type is ``ztd::tag<...>`` with any ``const``, ``volatile``, or references (``&`` and ``&&``) removed from the ``decltype`` of the ``encoding``.
 - ``duo_tag`` - The first argument to every extension point that takes 2 encodings.
 The ``tag`` type is ``ztd::tag<...>`` with any ``const``, ``volatile``, or references (``&`` and ``&&``) removed from the ``decltype`` of the two ``encoding``\ s.